ixiaopan/blog/content/post/NLP-02-text-representation.md

 #### Pros

-- simple and intutive to understand and implement
+- Simple and intutive to understand and implement
-- captures the semantics of documents, if two docs have similar words, they will be close to each other in the word space
+- Captures the semantics of documents, if two docs have similar words, they will be close to each other in the word space
+- Fixed matrix representation no matter how long a sentence is

 #### cons

-- It ignores the word order(context)
+- It ignores the word order(context), so `Cat bites man` and `Man bites cat` have the same representation
 - The size of the matrix is proportional to the size of vocabulary
-- It doesn't deal with out-of-vocabulary(OOV) words
+- It doesn't deal with out-of-vocabulary(OOV) problem
-- It doesn't capture the similarity between different words that have the same meaning e.g `cat eats, cat ate`
+- It doesn't capture the similarity between different words that have the same meaning, e.g `cat eats, cat ate`, BOW will treat them as different vectors though they convey the same semantics.
 - As mentioned earlier, the most frequent words are often function words like pronouns, determiners and conjuctions.
 However, they are of no help for classification.